valiot/flex/README.md

 ### System
 **Step 4:** Define FLS with `Flex.System.start_link/1` or `Flex.System.start_link/2` if you want to overwrite the GenServer options; the following options are require:
-  - `:rules` - Defines the behavior of the system based on the a list of rules.
+  - `:rules` - Defines the behavior of the system based on a list of rules.
   - `:antecedent` - (list) Defines the input variables.
   - `:consequent` - Defines the output variable.